polazarus/ocamlyices/README.markdown

 ### GMP

 Yices uses a library for arbitrary precision arithmetic, called GMP.
-Like any other dependency, this dependency may leads to version incompatibilities.
+Like any other dependency, this dependency may lead to version incompatibilities.
-You may believe the "GMP statically linked" version of Yices answer this problem.
+You may believe the "GMP statically linked" version of Yices answers this problem.
 But, for our purpose, it does not (it could but it is another story).
 Although the executable is statically linked to GMP, it is not the same for the shared library or the static library (you can see it with `nm`).